The Indian Defence ecosystem is a confluence between the Government and the defence manufacturing industry.

 India and the Maldives conducted the 4th Defence Cooperation Dialogue (DCD) in Male, Maldives on March 19, 2023.
 During the interaction, the two nations reviewed the ongoing bilateral defence cooperation activities and both sides apparently expressed satisfaction at the increasing engagements.

-In November 2021, Defence Acquisition Council (DAC) boosted the ‘Make in India’ initiative by according Acceptance of Necessity (AoN) — to capital acquisition proposals worth Rs.
-7,965 crore (US$ 1.07 billion) — for modernisation and operational needs of armed forces.
+In November 2021, the Defence Acquisition Council (DAC) boosted the ‘Make In India’ initiative by according to Acceptance of Necessity (AoN) — to capital acquisition proposals worth US$ 1.07 billion (Rs.
+7,965 crore) — for modernisation and operational needs of armed forces.